jhpyle/docassemble/docs.md

 System administrators will be pleased to know that **docassemble** has excellent [Scalability] when deployed in the cloud.

-Lawyers will be pleased to know that **docassemble** has a number of [Security] features, such as server-side encryption.
+If your interviews will work with sensitive information, you may be interested to know that **docassemble** has a number of [Security] features, such as server-side encryption.

 Developers will invariably make mistakes and encounter [Errors].
 **docassemble** tries to provide helpful error messages in the browser